OthmanB/BinanceDataTraining/documentation/2025-11-03/vision.md

 ## 5. Canonical Model Architecture and Multi-Model Strategy

 ### 5.1 Multi-Input CNN+LSTM Model

+The canonical model processes **temporal windows of order book snapshots** rather than isolated snapshots.
+For a given asset and anchor time, the input consists of the last \(T\) snapshots within a visible window of length `targets.visible_window_seconds`, sampled at cadence `data.time_range.cadence_seconds` such that \(T = \texttt{visible_window_seconds} / \texttt{cadence_seconds}\).
+Within each snapshot, the order book state is represented as a 2D grid of features as described in the technical specifications and in the dedicated feature representation note.
+A convolutional block is applied to each snapshot to encode its spatial microstructure, and an LSTM layer then operates along the true time axis over the sequence of frame embeddings, learning how these spatial patterns evolve across the visible window.

 The model will accept multiple input channels: